vdbhb59/hosts/README.md

 # hosts
-Curated host file with various domain blocks.
+Curated hosts file with various domain blocks.

 See ["**Source**"](https://github.com/vdbhb59/hosts#sources) below for credits and source list.
 Lot of hosts are based on my own digging and compatible with almost all kind of adblockers.